 Series of thoughts build action, series of actions build habit… and habits build character.

 When you start out to set goals, it’s easy to achieve this for a day or two until the old routine habits takeover.

 Make sure that you start your day by rewriting your goals every day in the journal.
-When I take up new habit towards my goal, I have a reminder that’s set on my phone during the time of susceptibility.
+When I take up a new habit towards my goal, I have a reminder that’s set on my phone during the time of susceptibility.

-For example if you have a goal to spend less than last month, set up a reminder during most vulnerable times like lunch, weekends or by location-based, your reminder should define the purpose.
+For example, if you have a goal to spend less than last month, set up a reminder during most vulnerable times like lunch, weekends or by location-based, your reminder should define the purpose.

 If your intention of saving is to retire from corporate life, then have a reminder in lines of “A dollar spent today is a day away from retirement”.

-Whenever I have to spend money I would always ask myself do I really need this now, because I know every dollar I spend makes me work a day extra causing me to spend more time at desk working for someone and away from my daughter.
+Whenever I have to spend money I would always ask myself do I really need this now, because I know every dollar I spend makes me work a day extra causing me to spend more time at the desk working for someone and away from my daughter.

 How about you what’s your mantra to keep you off from spending?